mvolkmann/mvolkmann.github.com/programming/sed-article.md

 It is a good idea to make a backup copy of files before modifying them in place so the changes can be reverted if they aren't what is expected.
-Another option is to run the command without `-i` first and examine the output sent to stdout before running the command with `-i`.

-Another option is to provide a value with the `-i` flag that specifies an extension for a backup file.
-When this is done the input file is still edited in place, but a backup of the file is created first with the specified extension.
+This can be done by specifying a backup file extension as an argument to the `-i` option.
 For example `sed -i.bak my-script.sed my-input.txt`
 creates the file `my-input.txt.bak`.

+Another good practice is to run the command without `-i` first and examine the output sent to stdout before running the command with `-i`.

 ## Regular Expression Review